Frequently Asked Questions

 Greenpeace is the most effective environmental campaigning organization on the planet because we are people-powered, science-based and action-oriented.
 We’re well known for our peaceful direct action, whether it’s facing down massive oil tankers in kayaks, or unfurling a banner in an unexpected place when the world is watching to bring attention to a critical issue.
 But there’s a lot more that goes into a campaign.

 We use a strategic framework called IDEAL.
-We EXPOSE wrongdoings using our ability to INVESTIGATE and DOCUMENT environmental threats and follow it up with ACTS that disrupt business as usual and inspire citizens to use their voice.
-This then gives us the power to LOBBY key decision makers to make change.
+We use our ability to INVESTIGATE and DOCUMENT environmental threats to EXPOSE wrongdoings.
+We follow them up with ACTS that disrupt business as usual and inspire people to use their voices.
+This then gives us the power to LOBBY key decision-makers to make change.

 Learn more about the ways we campaign: